bcsaller/juju-compose/README.md

 composed with its base to produce a new charm.

 This process should be runnable repeatedly allowing charms to be regenerated.

+This work is currently feature incomplete but does allow the generation of simple charms and useful basic composition.
+It is my hope that this will encourage discussion of the feature set needed to one day have charm composition supported natively in juju-core.